duleorlovic/blog/_posts/2017-05-03-bootstrap-front-end-framework.markdown

   sides or breakpoint not required: `p-0` padding none, `mt-5` margin top,

   For inline elements you can use `float-left` (instead of `pull-left`).
-  For block elements `ml-auto` to align to the right (same as pull-right in B3), `mx-auto` for horizontal centering (need fixed width).
+  For block elements with fixed width `ml-auto` to align to the right (same as pull-right in B3), `mx-auto` for horizontal centering (need fixed width).
-  For block elements you can wrap inside `d-flex w-100 justify-content-between` width 100% is important because you want right element to go right. https://getbootstrap.com/docs/4.0/components/list-group/#custom-content (also `justify-content-around justify-content-center justify-content-start`).
+  For block elements that are by default 100% width, you can wrap inside `d-flex w-100 justify-content-between` width 100% is important because you want right element to go right. https://getbootstrap.com/docs/4.0/components/list-group/#custom-content (also `justify-content-around justify-content-center justify-content-start`).